The POWER of wallpaper {don't be afraid}

 Have I convinced you to add wallpaper somewhere in your home yet?
 I grew up

-with the old borders in our houses too, but never had to remove them.
+with the old wallpaper borders in our houses too, but never had to remove them.
 I know

 those bad memories have prevented many of you from trying it. :)

-Direct links to all of the wallpaper I used here:
+Here are direct links to all of the wallpaper I've used in our home:

 Cherry blossom wallpaper